d2bjs/d2b/docs/svg/line.md

 ### Graph Level Accessors

 When the d2b line generator is applied to a selection, the following properties will be invoked for each graph in the [graphs](#line_graphs) array.
-The function will be passed the graph data `d`.
+The function will be passed the graph data `d` and the corresponding graph index `i`.

 ```javascript
 function (d) {